 Technical education was then undergoing a boom period, with returned soldiers being offered places to retrain.
 Art classes were part of the East Sydney Tech’s offerings, along with wool classing, fashion design, food preparation and more, and from 1924 all art taught by Sydney Tech was offered at the former gaol site.

-The National Art School was also given room on the site in 1921, effectively concentrating Sydney’s art education into one precinct.
-Margaret Olley, Max Dupain, Ken Done, Wendy Sharp, John Olsen, Raynor Hoff, Elioth Gruner, Tom Bass and Bertram Mackennal are just some of the artists who have taught or been taught there.
+The National Art School, then also part of East Sydney Technical College, was also given room on the site in 1922, effectively concentrating Sydney’s art education into one precinct.
+Margaret Olley, Max Dupain, Ken Done, Wendy Sharpe, John Olsen, Rayner Hoff, Elioth Gruner, Tom Bass and Bertram Mackennal are just some of the artists who have taught or been taught there.

-In 1996 the National Art School achieved stand-alone independence after a long fight, and became the sole occupant of the site, which they continue to this day.
+In 1996 the National Art School achieved stand-alone independence after a long fight, and became the sole occupant of the site in 2005, which they continue to this day.

 Head to the Dictionary to read more about Darlinghurst Gaol https://dictionaryofsydney.org/place/darlinghurst_gaol